 Tip: If you get here a little before sunset and stay till after you can see the city in day time as well as night time.

 1900: Head back down.
 Dubrovnik is a town that opens late, so there is plenty of time to explore the town and the shops.

 2000: Dinner.
-There’s plenty of restaurants, so you won’t go hungry.
+There are plenty of restaurants, so you won’t go hungry.
 One of my favourites was a Bosnian Restaurant, somewhat confusingly called, the Taj Mahal.

 1045: Catch the ferry to Lokrum Island.
 Ferry port is just below the maritime museum.

 Lokrum Island is just over half a kilometre from Dubrovnik and takes 10-15 minutes by ferry.
 The island used to be home to a Benedictine Monastery.
 The monks were expelled from the island by the rulers of the Dubrovnik Republic.
 On their last night on the island, the monks placed a curse on the island that no one will be able to use the island for their own personal pleasure.
 They lit candles and walked around the island, dropping the wax.
 Since then, misfortune has befallen several families who owned or tried to own the island.
 It is said that the curse will only be lifted when all the wax dropped by the monks have been collected.